dotnet/csharplang/proposals/required-members.md

 any older compilers from using these constructors.
 We don't use a `modreq` here because it is a goal to maintain binary compat: if the last `required` property was removed from a type, the compiler would no longer synthesize this `modreq`, which is a binary-breaking change and all consumers would need to be recompiled.
 A compiler that understands `required` members will ignore this obsolete attribute.
-Note that members can come from base types as well: even there are no new `required` members in the current type, if any base type has `required` members, this `Obsolete` attribute will be generated.
+Note that members can come from base types as well: even if there are no new `required` members in the current type, if any base type has `required` members, this `Obsolete` attribute will be generated.
 If the constructor already has an `Obsolete` attribute, no additional attribute will be generated.
-If a by-ref-like type also has `required` members, the generated `Obsolete` attribute will reference the `required` error message, under the assumption that if a compiler is new enough to understand `required` properties, it will also understand by-ref-like-types.
+If a by-ref-like type also has `required` members, the generated `Obsolete` attribute will reference the `required` error message, under the assumption that if a compiler is new enough to understand `required` properties, it will also understand by-ref-like types.

-To build the full list of all `required` members for a given type T, including all base types, all the `RequiredMembersAttribute`s from T and its base type Tb (recursively until reaching `System.Object`) are collected.
-At every Ti, if it has a `RequiredMembersAttribute` with members R1..Rn, the following algorithm is performed:
+To build the full list of `required` members for a given type `T`, including all base types, all the `RequiredMembersAttribute`s from `T` and its base type `Tb` (recursively until reaching `System.Object`) are collected.
+At every `Ti`, if it has a `RequiredMembersAttribute` with members `R1`..`Rn`, the following algorithm is performed:

-1. Perform standard member lookup on Ti for name Ri with 0 arguments.
+1. Perform standard member lookup on `Ti` for name `Ri` with 0 arguments.
-2. If this lookup was ambiguous or did not produce a single field or property result, an error occurs and the required member list of T cannot be determined.
+2. If this lookup was ambiguous or did not produce a single field or property result, an error occurs and the required member list of `T` cannot be determined.
 No further steps are taken, and calling any constructor on `T` not marked with a `NoRequiredMembersAttribute` issues an error.
 3. Otherwise, the result of the member lookup is added to `T`'s list of required members.

 ## Open Questions

-### Requiring less-public members
+### Accessibility requirements and `init`

 In versions of this proposal with the `init` clause, we talked about being able to have the following scenario: